 These are global stats.
 If you take a look at the mCommerce stats of the USA alone, you’ll be amazed.

-When opting for eCommerce development, you need to adopt the correct trends to take advantage of these rising numbers.
+When opting for eCommerce website development, you need to adopt the correct trends to take advantage of these rising numbers.
 So let’s explore trends that will define the industry in 2020.

 For your reference, here’s a quick list of what we will cover throughout this article: